-Machine learning is a type of artificial intelligence (AI) that provides computers with the ability to learn without being explicitly programmed.
 Machine learning is development of computer programs from historical data called training data.
-Let us consider the most successful examples in Machine Learning first.
+Let us consider the most successful examples in machine learning first.

 IBM and Memorial Sloan Kettering are training Watson in Oncology using the massive amount of patient medical records across the world.
 For each of the patients the historical data has the detailed records of symptom parameter values and the diagnosis and treatments given.
 Watson learns from the historical data of <Symptoms, Diagnosis> and <Treatment, Results>.